Transitions Physiotherapy Perth

 - Neurological physiotherapy can also incorporate electrical muscle stimulation, sensory retraining, mirror box therapy and aquatic therapy as part of a physiotherapy programme.

-Physiotherapy begins with a comprehensive, individual assessment to gain an understanding of you and your physiotherapy needs.
+Physiotherapy begins with a comprehensive, individual assessment to gain an understanding of you and your goals and how physiotherapy needs can work with you to achieve them.